tmarquespedro/AL-training-data-prep-sample/README.md

 # AL-training-data-prep-sample
-Sample of code from a project utilising active learning for the prediction of mitochondrial toxicity.
+Sample of code from a project utilising active learning for the prediction of mitochondrial toxicity (*<ins>manuscript in preparation</ins>*).

 **AL00_datasets**